-• Educational authorities: One of the major implications of this model of bilingual education for educational authorities is the need to decide when to make a switch from the vernacular language to a metropolitan language (officially, at least, and is tied up with language-in-education policies).
+• Educational authorities: One of the major implications of this model of bilingual education for educational authorities is the need to decide when to make a switch from the vernacular language to a metropolitan language (officially, at least and is tied up with language-in-education policies).
 In those countries where Grade 1 is generally (officially) taught in a metropolitan language, as in the Solomon Islands and Vanuatu, the key question for educational authorities is that if there is to be a change in the initial language of instruction, which of the many languages should it be?
 Or should Pijin or Bislama be used initially?
-The choice of an indigenous language or languages among many competing languages is a difficult political decision.
+The choice of an indigenous languages or languages among many languages is a difficult political decision.
 One possible solution is to look at the model developed in Papua New Guinea which seems to have met with considerable success: the Village Tok Ples Skuls.
-(The education reforms of the 1990s have changed the operation of these schools, though their success in the earlier form cannot be doubted.)
-These programmes begin at pre-school with children learning in their local language and continue for one or two years before children enter the formal primary school system, called Community Schools.
-These programmes are discussed further in the section on Heritage languages.
+(The education reforms of the 1990s have changed the operation of these schools, though their success in the earlier form cannot be gainsaid.)
+These programs begin at preschool with children learning in their local language and last one or two years before children enter the formal primary school system called Community Schools.
+These programs are discussed further in the section on Heritage languages.

-The switch at Grade 4 into L2 immersion can be bridged by innovative programmes such as the Book Flood Program carried out by Elley and Mangubhai (1983).
+The switch at Grade 4 into L2 immersion can be bridged by innovative programs such as the Book Flood Program carried out by Elley and Mangubhai (1983).

-• Schools: The schools' responsibilities lie in the fact that they are charged with the task of developing skills in L1 and at the same time with preparing students' second language abilities to a level that will allow them to cope with the increasingly more complex learning materials and concepts in that language.
-If, as discussed previously, language skills (including academic language skills) in L1 have been developed well, their transfer to a second language should be easier.
-In some cases, it may be necessary to provide special resources to students to help bridge the gap between the two

-- langauges when they reach the switching point for the medium of instruction. - Programme materials: A transitional programme has a number of ramifications for the type of materials used in classrooms.
+- Schools: The schools' responsibilities lie in the fact that they are charged with the task of developing skills in L1 and at the same time with preparing students' second language abilities to a level that will allow them to cope with the increasingly more complex learning materials and concepts in that language.
+If, as discussed previously, language skills (including academic language skills) in L1 have been developed well, then their transfer to a second language should be easier.
+In some cases, it may be necessary to provide special resources to students to help bridge the gap between their level of proficiency in English upon exiting Grade 3 or Grade 6 (or whichever Grade is the switching point for the medium of instruction). - Materials: A transitional program has a number of ramifications for the type of materials used in classrooms.
 During the period when the mother tongue is used as the medium of instruction the instructional materials should be pedagogically sound.
 There has been a tendency to suppose that since the teaching is occurring in the vernacular the instructional materials need not have the highest pedagogical quality.
-In addition, it has often been assumed that one textbook in L1 would be sufficient, disregarding the need for other reading materials that would assist students to understand the subject matter better (see, for example, Balawa, 1996; Ielemia, 1996).
+In addition, it has often been assumed that one textbook in L1 would be sufficient and that there need not be other reading materials that would assist students to understand the subject matter better (see, for example, Balawa, 1996; Ielemia, 1996).
 In other words, considerably more effort and finance would need to be devoted to producing supplementary materials in the L1 so that students have a richer source from which to learn.

 Resources are also needed for the second language, though in most cases these are more readily available from metropolitan countries.
 However, such material, if not carefully chosen, may deal with concepts that might be foreign to SP children.
-Some attempt should be made, as Fiji, Tonga and Samoa have, to develop children's readers in L2 (and L1) that deal with events with which SP children can identify much more easily (see, for example, Moore, 1987).
+Some attempt should be made, as Fiji, Tonga and Samoa have, to develop children's readers in L2 (and L1) that deal with events with which SP children can identify much more easily (see, for example, Moore, 1987)